andrewjyates/Lukas-Ki67YFP/README.md

 ## Sequence of events:

-- Run data/Data Processing.Rmd

-Generates the data frames for all fitting:
+- Run data/Data Processing.Rmd.
+This formats the raw data into data frames used for all the fitting:
 "CD4_CD8","demog", "final_data_simple_model","final_data_flow_model","final_data_flow_model_v2"

 - Run fitting/Fitting A - Thymic Functions Y and Z.Rmd to get the empirical functions for Y(t) and Z(t)

-- Make Figure S.4 with this (.Rmd files for making figures are within the scripts_figures folder); plots Y(t) and Z(t), with data
+- Make Figure S.4 with this (.Rmd files for making figures are within the scripts_figures folder); this plots Y(t) and Z(t), with data

 - Run fitting/Fitting B - Simple model no Ki67.Rmd in the fitting folder